freeCodeCamp/guide/src/pages/certifications/coding-interview-prep/project-euler/problem-237-tours-on-a-4-x-n-playing-board/index.md

 ---
-title: Problem 237: Tours on a 4 x n playing board
+title: Tours on a 4 x n playing board
 ---
 ## Problem 237: Tours on a 4 x n playing board